openhab/openhab-alexa/README.md

 ### Version 3 (v3) Item mapping

-The Alexa skill API uses the conept of "endpoints".
-Endpoints are addresable entities that expose functionaility in the form of capability interfaces.
+The Alexa skill API uses the concept of "endpoints".
+Endpoints are addressable entities that expose functionality in the form of capability interfaces.

 #### Single items
 Single items in openHAB can be mapped to single endpoint in Alex through the use of one or more "Alex" tags.

 An simple example of this is a light switch.
 In openHAB a light switch is defined as a "Switch" item and responds to ON or OFF commands.
 ```
 Switch LightSwitch "Light Switch"
 ```
 In the Alexa skill a light switch endpoint implements the "Alexa.PowerController" interface and exposes a "powerState" property.
 To map our openHAB switch to a PowerController endpoint we use a Alexa specific tag:
 ```
 Switch LightSwitch "Light Switch" ["Alexa.PowerController.powerState"]
 ```
 Setting this on a single item will create an Alexa endpoint with the spoken addressable name "Light Switch" and map the powerState property to our item.
 You can ask Alexa to turn "Light Switch" on or off as well as ask for its current state.

-A slighty more complex example would be a Light Dimmer.
+A slightly more complex example would be a Light Dimmer.
 In openHAB a dimmer object responds to both percentage and ON / OFF commands.
 In Alex this is two different interfaces.
 To support both types of commands, we need to add both tags to the item:
 ```
 Dimmer LightSwicth "Light Switch" ["Alexa.PowerController.powerState","Alexa.BrightnessController.brightness"]
 ```

 You can ask Alexa to "Turn Light Switch .." on or off, "Set Light Switch to .." a certain percentage as well as ask for its current state.

 NOTE: the Alexa skill has 3 different percentage interfaces, BrightnessController, PowerLevelController and PercentageController.
-Your ttem should only be tagged with ONE of these that best descibes the type of device.
-So for lights this would be the BrightnessController, for rollershades this would be PercentageController.
+Your item should only be tagged with ONE of these that best describes the type of device.
+So for lights this would be the BrightnessController, for roller shades this would be PercentageController.
 The skill will not prevent adding more then one, but voice control may suffer for that device.

 #### Group Items

-While single mapping items works for many use cases, occasionally multiple openHAB items need to be mapped to a single enpoint in Alex.
+While single mapping items works for many use cases, occasionally multiple openHAB items need to be mapped to a single endpoint in Alex.

 For this example we will use 2 different use cases, a thermostat and a stereo.

-In openHAB a thermostat is modeled as many different items, typically there are items for setpoints (target, heat, cool), modes, and the current temperature.
+In openHAB a thermostat is modeled as many different items, typically there are items for set points (target, heat, cool), modes, and the current temperature.
 To map these items to a single endpoint in Alexa, we will add them to a group which also uses a "Alexa" tag.
-When items are tagged, but are also a member of a group that is tagged, they will be added to the group endpoint and not exposed as thier own endpoints.
+When items are tagged, but are also a member of a group that is tagged, they will be added to the group endpoint and not exposed as their own endpoints.

 ```
   Group  Thermostat    "Bedroom"                                ["Alexa.Endpoint.Thermostat"]